endurantgames/pioneers/src/solar_system.md

 ::::::::::::: infolist ::::::::::::::::::::::::::::::::::::::::::::::::::
 ## Uranus {#toc-location-uranus}

+Terrorists claiming to represent the five distant Uranian colonies incited the bloody Colonial War, described at the time as "Mankind's Last War."
+Combining a frontier toughness with deep religious convictions, colonists on Uranus's moons speak of themselves as Uranians first, not individual colonies as found in Jupiter's and Saturn's satellites.
-Oberon is the nominal capital of the five united colonies on Uranian moons.
+Oberon is the nominal capital of the Uranian colonies and the center of their growing spiritual movement.

 - **Umbriel** Minimal Population, Cold, Ice, Low-G, Mining, Underground
 - **Titania** Minimal Population, Ice, Cold, Low-G, Surface